What happens if the buyer discovers faults and defects in the property you have just sold?

 The condition of the property

-Spanish law requires the purchaser, to the best of his or her ability, to perform a careful, in-depth examination of the property he/she intends to purchase.
+Portuguese law requires the purchaser, to the best of his or her ability, to perform a careful, in-depth examination of the property he/she intends to purchase.
 In many cases, the buyer may well call on a professional for assistance in this area.
-This is something that you, as the seller, should understand and accept without demur.
+This is something that you, as the seller, should understand and accept without objection.

 The task of the estate agent